Our website address is: https://www.tisa.uk.com.

 We may share your personal information with other third parties as required by law

 Third party providers we share with and that your data will be processed in are:

-We will not disclose or sell your data to third parties for Marketing purposes.
+We will not disclose or sell your data to third parties outside of the TISA Group for Marketing purposes.

 We will retain your details for as long as they are necessary and compliant with our legal obligations under the Regulations.

 Individual’s rights are qualified (meaning they may not have these rights at all times, or in all circumstances), but generally speaking, individual’s rights include:

 • the right of access or to obtain a copy of their information

 • the right to complain (to both TISA and the regulator)

 • the right to object, block or put on hold processing

 • the right of data portability to another provider